 Who is Stuart McGill?

-His time there included producing over 245 peer-reviewed scientific papers and several textbooks on understanding and solving the problem of lower back pain.
+His time there produced over 245 peer-reviewed scientific papers and several textbooks on understanding and solving the problem of lower back pain.

 He is now Chief Scientific Officer for his company Backfit Pro Inc.